Hreichgelt/Chatterdays-Social-Media-/README.md

 # Chatterdays-Social-Media-
-social network that uses a NoSQL database
+social network that uses a NoSQL database with MongoDB, Mongoose, Express and MongoDB Compass.